Transportation of dangerous goods initiatives planned for April 2024 – April 2026

 Description

-These proposed changes would address comments received over time from stakeholders, as well as law enforcement, and would aim to update and clarify several domestic provisions of the Transportation of Dangerous Goods Regulations.
+These proposed regulations would address comments received over time from stakeholders, as well as law enforcement, and would aim to update and clarify several domestic provisions of the Transportation of Dangerous Goods Regulations.
 They would also propose to introduce recent updates to the international codes and other federal regulations.

 Examples of the proposed changes include:

-• update requirements for the transportation of dangerous goods by rail for buffer cars;
+• update requirements for the transportation of dangerous goods by rail for buffer cars; and

 • align the regulations with the Packaging and Transport of Nuclear Substances Regulations, 2015 for the transportation of radioactive materials for medical purposes.